Opening Doors - Station Internship Program

 📈 Boost Your Newsroom Capacity

-Add 30 hours per week of motivated, trained journalistic talent to your team—with PMJA providing substantial funding and your station administering payroll.
+Add up to 30 hours per week for 16 weeks of motivated, trained journalistic talent to your team—with PMJA providing substantial funding and your station administering payroll.

 🌟 Recruit Tomorrow's Talent Today